heatcrypto/heat-microservice/README.md

+# IMPORTANT..
+This Project Is going through a RE-DESIGN consider current version as OBSOLETE

 <b>Note! `subscriber.onComplete` method is not yet functional, all other parts are working, Please use `subscriber.onAdd` until further notice.</b>

 # Heat Developer Kit (HDK)